Benjamin Franklin: Coming of revolution

 In 1763, soon after Franklin returned to Pennsylvania from England for the first time, the western frontier was engulfed in a bitter war known as Pontiac's Rebellion.
 The Paxton Boys, a group of settlers convinced that the Pennsylvania government was not doing enough to protect them from American Indian raids, murdered a group of peaceful Susquehannock Indians and marched on Philadelphia.
 Franklin helped to organize a local militia to defend the capital against the mob.
 He met with the Paxton leaders and persuaded them to disperse.
 Franklin wrote a scathing attack against the racial prejudice of the Paxton Boys.
-"If an Indian injures me", he asked, "does it follow that I may revenge that Injury on all Indians?"
+"If an Indian injures me", he asked, "does it follow that I may revenge that injury on all Indians?"

 He provided an early response to British surveillance through his own network of counter-surveillance and manipulation.
 "He waged a public relations campaign, secured secret aid, played a role in privateering expeditions, and churned out effective and inflammatory propaganda."

 Declaration of Independence

-By the time Franklin arrived in Philadelphia on May 5, 1775, after his second mission to Great Britain, the American Revolution had begun—with skirmishes breaking out between colonials and British at Lexington and Concord.
+By the time Franklin arrived in Philadelphia on May 5, 1775, after his second mission to Great Britain, the American Revolution had begun at the Battles of Lexington and Concord the previous month, on April 19, 1775.
 The New England militia had forced the main British army to remain inside Boston.
 The Pennsylvania Assembly unanimously chose Franklin as their delegate to the Second Continental Congress.
 In June 1776, he was appointed a member of the Committee of Five that drafted the Declaration of Independence.
 Although he was temporarily disabled by gout and unable to attend most meetings of the committee, he made several "small but important" changes to the draft sent to him by Thomas Jefferson.

-At the signing, he is quoted as having replied to a comment by John Hancock that they must all hang together: "Yes, we must, indeed, all hang together, or most assuredly we shall all hang separately."